-Both instruments take into account the 2012 Recommendations of the Financial Action Task Force (FATF) (see MEMO/12/246), and go further on a number of issues to promote the highest standards for anti-money laundering and to counter terrorism financing.
+Both instruments take into account the 2012 recommendations of the Financial Action Task Force (FATF), and go further on a number of issues to promote the highest standards for anti-money laundering and to counter terrorism financing.

-The 5th Anti-Money Laundering Directive, which amends the 4th Anti-Money Laundering Directive was published in the Official Journal of the European Union on 19 June 2018.
-The Member States must transpose this Directive by 10 January 2020.
+On 19 June 2018 the 5th anti-money laundering Directive (Directive (EU) 2018/843), which amended the 4th anti-money laundering Directive, was published in the Official Journal of the European Union.
+The Member States had to transpose this Directive by 10 January 2020.

-These amendments introduce substantial improvement to better equip the Union to prevent the financial system from being used for money laundering and for funding terrorist activities.
+These amendments introduced substantial improvement to better equip the Union to prevent the financial system from being used for money laundering and for funding terrorist activities.

 - enhance the powers of EU Financial Intelligence Units, and provide them with access to broad information for the carrying out of their tasks;

 - limit the anonymity related to virtual currencies and wallet providers, but also for pre-paid cards;

 - broaden the criteria for the assessment of high-risk third countries and improve the safeguards for financial transactions to and from such countries;

 - set up central bank account registries or retrieval systems in all Member States;

 - improve the cooperation and enhance of information between anti-money laundering supervisors between them and between them and prudential supervisors and the European Central Bank.